lukechu10/ellalang/README.md

 ### Functions

-Like almost every other programming language, Ella supports defining and calling functions (aka methods in some languages):
+Like almost every other programming language, Owl supports defining and calling functions (aka methods in some languages):
 ```
 fn greet() {
     println("Hello World!");